derekwing/ribbonhood/README.md

 This is a stock trading app that allows users to buy and sell stocks, and look up real-time information regarding a stock.
 It is built with React + Vite, Typescript, TailwindCSS, Shadcn, Flask, and PostgreSQL.
 It utilizes libraries such as D3 for data visualizations and yfinance for stock data.

-## Project Setup Guide

-This guide will help you set up both the backend and frontend of the project.

-## Prerequisites

-- Python 3.10 or later
-- Node.js 18.12.0 or later
-- npm 10.9.0 or later

 ## Backend Setup

 1. Navigate to the backend directory: